Solid Cache in Rails 8: When the Database Is the Right Cache

 Solid Cache expires entries in batches, and you control whether expiry runs in a background thread or via a background job by configuring expiry_method.
 Choose :job if you already run Solid Queue - it makes expiry visible and controllable through your job dashboard.

-If you already run background jobs reliably, :job can be a calmer operational choice because it makes expiry behavior more visible and controllable.
-For details on setting up a robust job backend, see my Solid Queue guide - it pairs naturally with Solid Cache.
+For details on setting up a reliable job backend, see my Solid Queue guide - it pairs naturally with Solid Cache.

 If you are allergic to adding any more job traffic, the default thread-based expiry can be fine.
 Just remember it still consumes resources on your app nodes.